Residency FAQ

 Washington statutes regarding residency for tuition purposes are specifically written so that anyone who enters a Washington university as a non-resident is presumed to be in Washington primarily for educational purposes for every term in which they take more than 6 credits.
 Those terms generally do not count toward the 12-month domiciliary or primary residency period unless the student can show a reason for residency beyond education (relocation for employment purposes, for example).
 This makes it extremely difficult to establish residency while attending any Washington college/school on anything other than a limited, part-time basis.

-No. If the only reason for coming to Washington State is to go to school, and you take more than 6 credits every term, then you are unlikely to ever become a resident for tuition and fees purposes.
+No. If your move to Washington is less than 12 months before you start at a WA college or university and you take more than 6 credits every term, then you are unlikely to ever become a resident for tuition and fees purposes.
 In other words, if you come to WWU from out of state so you can attend WWU, you should always plan financially to be a non-resident for tuition and fees purposes for all of the years you are enrolled at WWU.

 It often would change your graduation timeline to do so.
 Make an appointment with the Residency Officer to discuss your situation and options.